 The Public Health Nutrition program was officially founded in 1963 by Ruth Stief.
 However, the University of Minnesota’s contributions to the field of public health nutrition date back to the 1940s when Ancel Keys began his work to describe the health effects of semi-starvation, develop the K-ration, and identify the Mediterranean Diet.

-Our Public Health Nutrition (PHN) program is designed to meet the needs of students who want graduate training in health promotion, disease prevention, program development, and nutrition interventions.
+Today, our faculty continue to study the links between diet and health and are passionate about training our students to be future leaders in the field.
+The PHN program is designed to meet the needs of students who want graduate training in health promotion, disease prevention, program development, and nutrition interventions.

 In addition to the traditional public health nutrition degree, we offer students the opportunity to gain expertise in an interdisciplinary concentration such as global health, complementary and alternative medicine, public health policy, and health disparities.

-For students interested in becoming Registered Dietitian, we offer a Coordinated Master’s Program.
+For students interested in becoming a Registered Dietitian, we offer a Coordinated Master’s Program.
 Our program also offers students interested in global health the opportunity to complete a Peace Corps experience as part of their masters program.

 Full- and Part-time program

 You may pursue your MPH on a full-time or part-time basis, but please note that the majority of the courses are offered only during the day.
 (Note: The Coordinated Master’s Program must be taken on a full-time basis.)